Uniting College for Leadership & Theology has a rich heritage of over 100 years.

 First known as the Brighton College, after its beach-side location, the college was given to the Methodist Conference in 1922, by Dr WG Torr, a Bible Christian layman.
 It operated successfully for five years at this location until the Conference decided in 1927 it needed to be closer to Adelaide University and relocated to larger premises at Wayville.
 To coincide with this move, the Brighton College changed its name to Wesley College in honour of the Wesleyans who first trained their ministers at Prince Alfred College.

 Also operating at the same time was the Parkin College, which was located in Kent Town and was funded by a trust established by Congregationalist, the Hon William Parkin.
 In 1930, after operating independently, Methodist Parkin and Congregationalist Wesley began sharing lecturers and teaching facilities until 1950 when they were joined by the Baptist College to further enhance an ecumenical approach to the study of theology and ministry.
 This arrangement continued until 1969 when the Methodist Conference and the Parkin Trust, through the Congregational Union of SA, joined with the Presbyterian Assembly, to establish the Parkin-Wesley Theological College.

-In 2009, Parkin Wesley renamed, restructured and renewed as Uniting College for Leadership & Theology led by Principal Rev Prof Andrew Dutney, in response to the demands and opportunities of modern mission.
+In response to the demands and opportunities of modern mission, in 2009, Parkin Wesley renamed, restructured and renewed as Uniting College for Leadership & Theology led by Principal Rev Prof Andrew Dutney.

-In 2018, a new purpose build modern facility was opened on the site on 312 Sir Donald Bradman Drive, Brooklyn Park.
+In 2018, a new purpose-built modern facility was opened on the site at 312 Sir Donald Bradman Drive, Brooklyn Park.

 In 2022, the college joined the University of Divinity, marking a new era offering world-class theological education for Christian ministry and leadership, led by new Principal Rev Prof Vicky Balabanski.